FahimM1ah/FahimM1ah.github.io/README.md

 **Video Demonstration**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/f1jxUhI7zow" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f1jxUhI7zow" frameborder="0" allowfullscreen style="margin-bottom: 20px;"></iframe>

 ### DOW 30 Fixing Rate Breakout Strategy

-Successfully converted a client’s manual trading strategy into a profitable algorithm using C# and backwards-tested over historical and live data to provide insight into the method’s statistical edge.
+Successfully converted a client’s manual trading strategy into a profitable algorithm using C# and backwards-tested over historical and live data to provide insight into the method’s statistical edge.
 Within the first 2 weeks of deployment, an 8% ROI was achieved on the client's proprietary trading firm account.
-This algorithm also utilises cTrader's control framework to draw objects on chart to allow the user to view which trading levels are being focused on.
+This algorithm also utilizes cTrader's control framework to draw objects on chart to allow the user to view which trading levels are being focused on.

 **Video Demonstration**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/93tbqR4J568" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/93tbqR4J568" frameborder="0" allowfullscreen style="margin-bottom: 20px;"></iframe>

 ### Complex Fractal Pattern Based Financial Trading Algorithm